Travel guide

 What is the difference between a regional eSIM and a global eSIM?

-A regional eSIM (for example, for Europe or Mexico) only works in the countries covered by that plan, usually at a lower price.
-A global or international eSIM covers multiple regions of the world with a single top-up, ideal if your trip includes layovers on several continents.
+A regional eSIM (e.g., for Europe or Mexico) works only in the countries covered by that plan, usually at a lower price.
+A global or international eSIM covers multiple regions of the world with a single top-up, ideal if your trip includes layovers in several continents.
 PuraSim offers both options depending on your destination.

 Conclusion

 Having internet without roaming when you travel is no longer a luxury or requires technical knowledge.
-With an eSIM, the process is summarized in three steps: choose the right plan for your destination, scan it with your camera, and activate it.
-In less than five minutes, you have local data on your phone, at a fraction of the cost of traditional roaming, and without touching your primary SIM.
+With an eSIM, the process is summed up in three steps: choose the right plan for your destination, scan it with your camera, and activate it.
+In less than five minutes, you have local data on your phone, at a fraction of the cost of traditional roaming, and without touching your main SIM.

 Conventional roaming was useful when there were no alternatives, but in 2026, continuing to pay those rates is simply unnecessary.
 Whether you travel to Europe, Mexico, or any other destination in the world, there is an eSIM plan designed for your trip.